6 Months of Spectacles with Evan Spiegel & AR Developer Aidan Wolf

 Besties Tinx and Dena celebrate International Friendship Day

-Creative direction and production for Snap’s 2023 International Friendship Day campaign.
+Creative direction, original artwork and post-production for Snap’s International Friendship Day campaign.

 Making of Snap Partner Summit 2023